desicochrane/blogger/README.md

 - allow absolute prefix for serving same url in dev and prod
 - move config to .env or conf.toml
 - cache busting
+- decouple from blog to make brew tool